+Step 5: Build Applications

 What you'll learn to do

 Step 5 notes that while every Digital Twin application is likely to have its own visualization requirements, a few common elements are frequently used.

-What you need to set up

-Step 5: Build App
+In this step, you’ll learn how to set up a simple visualization application that leverages the services and orchestration that we previously built.

 Common elements frequently used include: